MediaComem/comem-archidep/ex/wopr-deployment.md

 You can set the `PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your AWS instance's firewall.
-Run the application on that port and visit http://1.2.3.4:3001 to check that it works (replacing `1.2.3.4` by your server's IP address).
+Run the application on that port and visit http://W.X.Y.Z:3001 to check that it works (replacing `W.X.Y.Z` by your server's IP address).
 Stop the application with `Ctrl-C` once you are done.

 > Note that you do not need to configure database access credentials as with the